Bangladesh - eCommerce Bangladesh - eCommerce

 The eCommerce Association of Bangladesh (e-Cab), the trade body for eCommerce in Bangladesh, estimates there are 700 eCommerce sites and around 8,000 eCommerce pages on Facebook.
 Facebook remains a popular method for advertising and selling products, to a point that many businesses forgo creating websites.
 Ten billion taka in transactions take place on eCommerce sites per year according to a 2017 e-Cab report.

 Currently, the following four types of eCommerce are popular in Bangladesh:

-The growth of the industry has been inhibited by low usage of credit and debit cards (cash remains the major payment method) and the unavailability of major online transaction sites like PayPal.
-In June 2016, state-owned Sonali Bank announced it signed a memorandum of understanding with PayPal.
+The growth of the industry has been inhibited by low usage of credit and debit cards (cash remains the major payment method) and the unavailability or restrictions on major online transaction sites like PayPal.
+In March 2017, Bangladesh’s central bank gave permission to state-owned Sonali Bank to launch online money-transfer services with PayPal in the country.

 Additional challenges to eCommerce in Bangladesh include:

 - The lack of a robust online transaction system